Text-decoration - Property CSS

 In addition to this specific inheritance mechanism, it should be noted that decorations are not propagated to positioned elements (those whose property

-For more information, refer to the description of these two properties: position
+For more information, refer to the description of these two properties: position, display.

 On the other hand, as can be seen in the example below, the propagation of decorations to child elements depends on their display type.